-Submission ID Key Points of Submission Analysis State Interest?
-Yes/No Recommendation Significant Change?
-PLSS18/000100 The submission requests that Lot 20 on RP887488 at 117-119 Veresdale Scrub Road, Gleneagle be included within the 1ha minimum lot size area on Overlay 13 - Minimum Lot Sizes.
+Submission ID Key Points of Submission Analysis PLSS18/000100 The submission requests that Lot 20 on RP887488 at 117-119 Veresdale Scrub Road, Gleneagle be included within the 1ha minimum tot size area on Overlay 13 - Minimum Lot Sizes.
 The submission also included a petition from local land owners in support of the request, which acknowledged that a development application would be required for the proposed subdivision.
 The submission's request to include the land in the 1ha Minimum Area on Overlay Map 13 - Minimum Lot Size is noted.
 The land is included in the Urban Footprint in the current SEQ Regional Plan, which commenced in August 2017.
 In recognition of its inclusion in the Urban Footprint, the land was identified as an Investigation Area under the Strategic Framework of the draft Planning Scheme (i.e. 'Strategic Framework Map SFM-01: Communities and Character) and recognises that the land may have the potential to accommodate future residential growth opportunities.
 The development intent of the Beaudesert Investigation Area under the Strategic Framework is outlined below.
 "The Investigation Area identified for Beaudesert represents future urban expansion areas.
-Development of this land for urban residential purposes will not occur during the life of the Planning Scheme as an adequate supply of urban zoned land to accommodate expected growth in Beaudesert investigation Area will maintain its current semi-rural character and setting".
-Other key policy applicable to Investigation Area is suitable for its intended development having regard to the presence of environmental values and development constraints; and the development of tha din an Investigation Area will not occur until such time that a planning study has been undertaken for the land's intended purpose and the outcomes of the study have been reflected in the Planning Scheme.
-The study is required to consider: development timing having regard to population growth and residential Ind availability in the region; how the development of the locality will occur as a whole to ensure that an integrated development pattern is achieved as opposed to the master planning studies and their neighbouring properties; the velopment of the locality will occul Environmental significance, separation to Key Resource Areas, proximity to existing intensive rural uses and Rural Areas and natural hazards.NoNo change.N/A No No change.
-N/A
+Development of this land for urban residential purposes will not occur during the life of the Planning Scheme as an adequate supply of urban zoned land to accommodate expected growth in Beaudesert in excess of fifteen years has been provided.
+In the interim, the Beaudesert in excess of fifteen years has been provided.
+In the interim, the Beaudesert investigation Area will maintain its current semi-rural character and setting".
+Other key policy applicable to Investigation Area sinclude: not all land in an Investigation Area is suitable for its intended development constraints; and the development timing having regard to population growth and residential land availability in the region: how the development timing having regard to population growth and residential land availability in the region; how the development of the locality will occur as a whole to ensure that an integrated development pattern is achieved as opposed to the master planning of individual sites and their neighbouring properties; the ability to efficiently deliver any future communities with the necessary infrastructure and services so as not to financially burden both state and local government;